containeroo/certalert/README.md

 ### P7B (PKCS#7)

-P7B, also identified as `PKCS#7`, is a widely-accepted format for storing certificate chains.
+`P7B`, also identified as `PKCS#7`, is a widely-accepted format for storing certificate chains.
 In some cases, it might also encompass the associated private key.
 With `certalert`, the focus is exclusively on extracting certificates.
-Should there be additional components, a warning is prompted.
+Should there be additional components, they will be skipped.

 **Recognized file extensions**: